tim2CF/ex_craft/README.md

 Helper tool to define Elixir structures and constructors.

-- Gives some compile-time control of types, required and default values.
+- Gives some compile-time control of types, required, default and enforced values.
 - Generates constructor `&new/1` for your data structure.

 # Usage